satv0878/disaster_response_pipeline/README.md

 Here the variables, which should be predicted are the desaster categories.
 The messages shall be categorized and serve as predictor variables.
 Whatsoever the raw messages cannot be used for predition there for they have to be preprocessed using a NLP pipeline:

-1. Whitesspaces, dots are being removed as well as all characters are trasformed to lowercases characters.
+1. Whitespaces, dots are being removed as well as all characters are trasformed to lowercases characters.
 2. The sentences are tokenized.
 3. Stopwords are being removed.
 4. Words are transformed to its stem version using lemmatization.